 There are benefits and challenges to adopting regional management.
 The benefits include providing regional flexibility in the design of management measures, which may allow for greater social and economic benefits.
 For example, the distance from shore that anglers must travel to fish and the optimal times of year for fishing due to weather conditions or tourist seasons may vary, favoring different fishing seasons around the Gulf.
-Except if regions are allowed to establish closed areas in federal waters, enforcement may be simplified as there would no longer be inconsistent state-federal water fishing seasons, and enforcement would primarily be carried out dockside.
 The challenges of a regional management approach include a more complex regulatory program, because the recreational ACL (and potentially component ACLs, see next section), would need to be divided and managed separately for each region.
 Regional management also requires cooperation among federal and state marine resource managers.
 Effort shifting between regions may reduce the effectiveness of regionalized management.
 Also, the geographic distribution of the stock may change as the stock rebuilds, resulting in a pattern of landings that may not reflect the original allocation that is distributed.
 Monitoring catches on a regional level may be more costly than on a Gulf-wide level and require increased sample sizes for data collection.
+There may also be enforcement concerns, especially at regional boundaries, should fishing seasons and bag limits vary between regions.